hyperdefined/CustomLauncherRewrite/README.md

 You passphrase was typed in wrong.
 You either typed it incorrectly when you added an account, or you keep typing it incorrectly when you login.
 Remove the account and re-add it back.

 ### I have an issue that is not listed here.
 No problem!
-Create a new [issue](https://github.com/hyperdefined/CustomLauncherRewrite/issues) and include as much detail as possible so I can help you out.
+Create a new [issue](https://github.com/hyperdefined/CustomLauncherRewrite/issues) and include as much detail as possible, so I can help you out.

 ## License
 This program is released under GNU General Public License v3.
 See [LICENSE](https://github.com/hyperdefined/CustomLauncherRewrite/blob/master/LICENSE).